 HA is the main component of what gives your skin structure, and is responsible for that plump and hydrated look.
 You may have heard the chatter around collagen, but hyaluronic acid is where it’s at.

 With the buzz around anti-aging, it’s about time we talk about hyaluronic acid, its benefits for our skin, and why molecular weight of an ingredient is important!
-It plays a pivotal role in the wound healing process, and decreases as we age making us more susceptible to sagging and wrinkles.
+It plays a pivotal role in the , and decreases as we age making us more .

 Read on to learn the science behind hyaluronic acid, so you can see that HA isn’t just a fad ingredient, but a staple for your skin care routine.